kojiba/RayLanguage/README.md

 9. etc...

 Memory operations:
 1. Self-code easy sandboxing and testing with logging.
+2. Self-code management with RAutoPool.
+(Checking leaks)
-2. Work with byte buffers
+3. Work with byte buffers
-3. Work with memory chunks
+4. Work with memory chunks

 Some test projects based on RayFoundation:
 1. Simple VM with Brainfuck compiler